Margaret Roach Wheeler

-Margaret Roach Wheeler (born 1943) is a Chickasaw/Choctaw weaver and Native American fashion designer.
-Her work has been widely recognized for her scholarship in researching designs and techniques which existed prior to conquest and incorporating design elements into her woven garments.
+Margaret Roach Wheeler (born 1943) is a Chickasaw/Choctaw textile artist and Native American fashion designer.
+Her work has been widely recognized for her scholarship in researching precontact designs and techniques of the Indigenous peoples of the Southeastern Woodlands and incorporating design elements into her woven garments.

 Her work has been featured in numerous collections including the Smithsonian's National Museum of the American Indian, where she has also served as a visiting artist and received a research fellowship.
 She was inducted into the Chickasaw Nation Hall of Fame in 2010 and was honored by the State of Oklahoma with the Governor's Arts Award in 2018 for her unique contributions to art.
 She is the founder of Mahota Textiles.

 Early life

 Margaret Roach was born in 1943 in South Dakota to Rubey (née Massey) and Diamond Roach.
 Her Chickasaw mother grew up in Tishomingo, Oklahoma, after her great-grandmother, Nancy Mahota (also named Emahota) had walked the Trail of Tears from her ancestral homelands in the area between Holly Springs and Oxford, Mississippi.
 Her Choctaw father worked for the Bureau of Indian Affairs (BIA) as a teacher and the family moved often, living in "North Carolina, Arizona, South Dakota, Washington state and Montana" at different times.
 She had two older siblings, Lawanda and Robert.
 Among the various tribes with whom they lived, Roach enjoyed the rich cultural exposure and was encouraged to pursue her interest in painting.
 As a child, Roach watched her mother and grandmother use various fibers in their knitted and crocheted, embroidered, and sewed works.

-By the time Wheeler entered high school the family lived in Tahlequah, Oklahoma.
+By the time Wheeler entered high school, her family lived in Tahlequah, Oklahoma.
 After completing high school, Roach married in 1960 with Glen Wheeler, a classmate.
 Subsequently, the couple had two children, Kristine and Wade.
 Like her father, Glen was a teacher for the BIA and the family first lived on the Navajo Nation and then relocated to Joplin, Missouri, when he was posted at the Seneca Indian School.
 Up to that time, Wheeler had remained at home and raised their children, but she decided to go to college, pursuing a degree in education with a goal to teach sculpture.
 She enrolled at Missouri Southern State College in Joplin and earned a bachelor's degree in 1975.

-Teacher career
+Teaching career

 After completing her studies, Roach began her career teaching.
 Between 1975 and 1984, she taught batik, jewelry design, paper making, and weaving, at Parkwood High School.
 During her time there, she enrolled in a master's degree program at Pittsburg State University studying with Marjorie Schick and received a master's degree in fiber arts in 1978.
 Though Schick was primarily known for oversized jewelry bordering on body sculpture, her influence led Wheeler into using textiles as wall art and later into fashion design.
-While preparing some of her wall hangings for an exhibit, Wheeler decided to weave her dress for the event and soon was weaving articles with Native American motifs which looked like buckskin or fabric with beadwork.
+While preparing some of her wall hangings for an exhibit, Wheeler decided to weave her dress for the event and soon was weaving articles with Native American motifs that looked like buckskin or fabric with beadwork.